nicholaslws/BSF-projects/SOP/SOP.md

 standard, non-sealing wheelie bin should be fine.
 Ensure that the bins are secured on the lorry bed with a ratchet strap.

+We would collect food Monday - Friday or when needed.
+Each collection will include the previous night’s dinner as well as that morning’s breakfast at the same time at a designated pickup/dropoff usually located near to the bin center of the halls.
+The breakfast service timings also vary hall to hall but end by 11am.
+Plan some buffer time (0.5 -1 hr) for the staff to empty the trays.

 <figure>
 <img src="images/FW_route.PNG" style="width:70.0%" alt="" /><figcaption>Fig 1.
 Food waste collection route.</figcaption>
 </figure>

 ### School holidays

-During the semester break, the food service will not be running.
+During the semester breaks, the food service will not be running.
-Alternative arrangements from outside the campus will have to be made to tide ths BSFs over during this time.
+Alternative arrangements from outside the campus will have to be made to continue feeding the BSFs over during this time.
+For the December break, we can store sufficient food in the drums (\~1 ton at full capactity).

+For the summer break, this is unlikely to be enough and other sources of food will have to be explored.
 Some food waste may be collected from the canteen operators but this is unlikely to be sufficient.
 We have tried to stock up on dry goods such as biscuits as feed but this is not optimal for BSFs.
-Okara delivery can be arranged with TL..
-We are currently accepting about 300kg every two weeks.
-Collect of spent grains can be arranged with Brewerkz.
+Okara delivery can be arranged with TL.
+We are currently accepting about 300kg every two weeks (Jun 2021).
+Collection of spent grains can be arranged with Brewerkz.
 We notice higher than normal mortality in the trays during this period, especially with biscuit mixes.
 With okara, the larvae seem to prepupate and reach a smaller final size.
 Food service should resume a week before the new semester starts.

 Food waste processing
 ---------------------